lcarbonn/wapes/README.md

 # install dependencies
 $ npm install

-# serve with hot reload at localhost:3000
+# serve with hot reload at your local ip address :3000 for standalone acces from mobile
-$ npm run dev
+$ npm run dev -- --hostname:0.0.0.0

 # build for production and launch server
 $ npm run build